 The vegetable tanned skins used in production have the quality of permanently retaining the embossed imprint of motifs, images or “batik” prints.

-A cotton pad or a glass, which has a smooth surface, is used to make the grains of the leather shine.
+Also a cotton pad or a glass, which has a smooth surface, is used to make the grains of the leather shine.

-Products include handbags, jewellery boxes, piggy banks, pencil cases, coin purses, wallets and spectacle cases.
+So products include handbags, jewellery boxes, piggy banks, pencil cases, coin purses, wallets and spectacle cases.

-And if you wanted to buy one of their products?
+So if you wanted to buy one of their products?